Loay, Bohol

 Loay, officially the Municipality of Loay (Munisipalidad sa Loay; Bayan ng Loay), is a municipality in the province of Bohol, Philippines.
-According to the 2020 census, it has a population of 17,855 people.
+According to the 2024 census, it has a population of 17,957 people.

 Recent historical research found that instead of being in Bool, Tagbilaran, the actual site of the Blood Compact between Legazpi and Sikatuna may be in barangay Hinawanan.
 Loay is also known for the many antiques discovered in its soils, thus indicating a civilization before the Spanish came to Bohol: it has become a haven for the treasure hunters.

-The town of Loay, Bohol celebrates its feast in May (the date is movable), to honor the town patron Santisima Trinidad/Blessed Trinity.
+The town of Loay, Bohol celebrates its feast in May, to honor the town patron Santisima Trinidad/Blessed Trinity.

 History

 During the period 1751–1754, Loay was a small village called Santissima Trinidad located at the strip of the Loboc River, as mentioned in the accounts of Father Juan (Delgado 1892).

 As a visita, it formerly belonged to the Municipality of Loboc.
 It was separated from the Loboc mission in 1795, although some state 1815 as the foundation date, and Redondo 1886 reflects that it became an independent parish in 1799.
+The 1818 Census recorded 1,614 native families and 3 Spanish-Filipino families living in Loay.

 The church and belfry of Loay were severely damaged by the 2013 earthquake.

 On April 27, 2022, the old Clarin Bridge carrying National Route 850 (N850) over the Loboc River in Loay collapsed, killing 4 people and injuring 15.
 The bridge was damaged during the 2013 earthquake and still being used while a new replacement bridge was under construction next to it.
 One possible cause was the stationary traffic on the bridge that exceeded its capacity.